TheMarex/ba-thesis/text/3_pattern.md

-# Pattern generator
+# Pattern generator {#chapter:pattern-generator}

 To generate a walking pattern for a bipedal robot two basic approaches are common:

-1. Generate (or modify) foot trajectories that realize a prescribed trajectory of the CoM
+1. Generate (or modify) foot trajectories that realizes a prescribed trajectory of the CoM

 2. Generate a CoM trajectory for prescribed foot trajectories